 At The Roots, we firmly believe that a Middle Schooler decides to identify as Catholic because they’ve had a personal encounter with Christ that impacts their whole life.
 They’ve come to know and believe that a personal relationship with Him is possible and leads to a joy-filled life.
 The Roots seeks to make the Catholic faith vibrant and personal by offering opportunities to encounter the love of Christ through our joyful community, prayer, reflection on Church teaching, and the Sacraments.

-Stay up-to-date and register for The Roots Parent Emails HERE.
+Stay up-to-date and register for Parent Emails HERE.

 The Roots Offerings

 The Roots offers regular youth nights throughout the year for all 6th, 7th, and 8th graders.
 These youth nights are large group events with high-energy games, talks, fellowship, and prayer.
 This is an event for everyone and accessible to all!
-No registration is required and you can attend any large group events of your choosing just bring a new permission form for this school year.
+No registration is required and you can attend any large group events of your choosing just.
+This year, to make sign-in easier we ask if parents can pre-sign-in their children.

 Food is an important part of middle school ministry as students come together over a meal to share in their Catholic identity.
 Did you know we host 100-130 middle school students each month during the school year for faith and community nights?
 Feeding this many mouths (and souls) requires a significant investment of resources, so we need your help.